-You brave soul, you’re hosting a New Year’s Eve party for your nearest and dearest — and you have no idea what to serve everyone.
-Think beyond the frozen packs of hors d’oeuvres and try making your own.
-Below, chefs from Kings Cooking Studio in Short Hills offer finger-food suggestions for all sorts of eaters, while the folks at Brinker International – who own Maggiano’s Little Italy and Chili’s Grill & Bar – share a recipe for Chili’s Presidente Margarita.
+Are you hosting a New Year’s Eve party for your nearest and dearest, without any idea what to serve?
+We’re here to help!
+Below, chefs from Kings Cooking Studio in Short Hills offer finger food suggestions for all sorts of eaters; meanwhile, Brinker International – who own Maggiano’s Little Italy and Chili’s Grill & Bar – have a recipe for Chili’s Presidente Margarita.

-The signature drink just turned 21 years old, making it old enough to… well, you know.
+The signature drink is over 21 years old, making it old enough to… well, you know.
 But whether or not your guests are of-age, we’ve got your New Year’s Eve entertaining menu covered.

 MUSTARD AND GRUYERE BATONS